wangfowen/owenwangdotcom/blog/_posts/2019-08-26-engagement.md

 __July 31__

-Ivy got her phone stolen (see the last newsletter), so she would now share Owen’s phone for the remaining weeks leading up to the proposal.
-This meant sharing the same apps and switching between accounts on IG, WeChat, and often messaging her friends on Owen's Messenger.
+Ivy got her phone stolen, so she would now share Owen’s phone for the remaining weeks leading up to the proposal.
+Traveling together, they were already with each other 24/7.
+Now this meant they were sharing the same apps and switching between accounts on IG, WeChat, and she often messaged her friends on Owen's Messenger.
 This made Owen extra nervous about communications and notifications coming in as Ivy was always on his phone.
 He deleted apps that had any traces (Airbnb, Yahoo Mail) and became very careful with logging out and using incognito mode.
-Finally, the use case Google thinks people use incognito for — [planning surprises](https://www.youtube.com/watch?v=bu5b_jYWVcQ). 🙄
+Finally, the use case Google thinks people use incognito for — [planning surprises](https://www.youtube.com/watch?v=bu5b_jYWVcQ){:target="_blank"}. 🙄

 __August 16__